raghunathreddymustur/ReWiringJava8/README.md

    6. Usage
       1. used to implement **Function Interfaces**
    7. Syntax
-      1. No {} - if single statement is present
+      1. `No {} & return keyword` - if single statement is present
-      2. Dropping Input parameters type - we can drop the type of parameters if compiler is able to resolve them
+      2. `Dropping Input parameters type` - we can drop the type of parameters if compiler is able to resolve them

 Functional Interfaces
 ---------------------
 1. Interface Which has only one abstract method is known as functional interface
    1. but can have any default and static methods
-2. **@FunctionalInterface** annotation id used to represent the functional interfaces
+2. `@FunctionalInterface` annotation id used to represent the functional interfaces
 3. Functional interfaces make it easier to write functional-style code by reducing the verbosity of anonymous inner classes.
 4. Java libraries like Streams and Collections have written to support functional interfaces
    1. Example enhanced forEach loop
-5. Its makes code readable and reusable
+5. **_Its makes code readable, reusable and maintainable_**
+6. All functional interfaces are present in following package
+   1. `import java.util.function`

 Important Functional Interfaces
 ------------------------------